alxsbn/notes/index.md

 title: Home
 ---

-Welcome to **11h.dev** — my personal space for sharing thoughts on passions and projects.
+Welcome to **11h.dev** — my personal space for sharing thoughts on passions and ideas.

 Browse the posts below or check out the [About](/about/) page to learn more.